sudarshan-s-harithas/sudarshan-s-harithas.github.io/_pages/about.md

 I'm a second-year PhD student at [Brown University](https://cs.brown.edu/), advised by [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/).
 Previously, I graduated from the [International Institute of Information Technology Hyderabad (IIIT-H)](https://www.iiit.ac.in/) with an MS in Computer Science, where I worked with [Prof. K Madhava Krishna](https://robotics.iiit.ac.in/).

-My research focuses on developing methods that enable autonomous robots to acquire complex behaviors by jointly learning from humans and in-embodiment data.
+My research focuses on developing methods that enable autonomous robots to acquire complex behaviors by jointly learning from multiple embodiments and self experiences.
 I am interested in developing general-purpose agents to solve a variety of tasks and to robustly operate in the real world.